Gus Kenworthy

-Augustus Richard "Gus" Kenworthy (born October 1, 1991) is a British-American former freestyle skier, actor, and YouTuber.
+Augustus Richard Kenworthy (born October 1, 1991) is a British-American former freestyle skier, actor, and YouTuber.
 He has competed in slopestyle, halfpipe, and big air.
 Kenworthy won the silver medal in men's slopestyle at the 2014 Winter Olympics in Sochi.
 As of 2019 Kenworthy represents Great Britain.
 He was cast as Chet Clancy in the ninth season of the horror anthology series American Horror Story: 1984.

 Early life and education

 Kenworthy was born in Chelmsford, Essex to an English mother, Heather "Pip" Tyler, and an American father, Peter Kenworthy.
 He has two older brothers, Hugh and Nick Kenworthy.

-Peter Kenworthy, a former banker from Philadelphia who worked in London for several years, has been the executive director of the Mountainfilm film festival in Telluride, Colorado since 2006.
-Pip Kenworthy, originally from Bristol, England was born into a large family with eight siblings.
-After moving to London in the early 1970s, she began working backstage in costumes at the Kings Head Theatre Club.
-She also ran a vintage booth at Camden Lock Market.
 In 1993 when Gus Kenworthy was two years old, the family emigrated and settled in Telluride.

 Kenworthy graduated from Telluride High School in June 2010.
 He could have graduated in 2009 but chose instead to take a year off to ski.

-Career
+Skiing career

 Kenworthy won AFP World Championships overall titles in 2011, 2012, and 2013.
 In 2014, he placed second at the Olympics in Sochi, Russia and won his first medal, a bronze, at the X Games in Tignes, France in the slopestyle event.
 He won the World Cup Men's Halfpipe in Park City, Utah, in 2015 and again in 2016 in Mammoth, California, and finished second in 2017.
 He finished third in the Men's Slopestyle during the 2017 World Cup in Silvaplana, Switzerland.

-In 2019, Kenworthy guest starred on RuPaul's Drag Race, All Stars 4, Episode 3, "Snatch Game of Love", as one of the available bachelors.
-Kenworthy joined the main cast in the ninth season of FX's anthology series American Horror Story as Chet Clancy.
 In December 2019, he announced he would compete for his birth nation, Great Britain.
 In February 2020, he won his first gold medal as a competitor for Great Britain.
 In January 2022, he made his final X Games competition competing in the Superpipe final.
-He finished his X Games career having made 32 appearances in the event and joining some of the greats of the sport.
+He finished his X Games career having made 32 appearances in the event.

 At the 2022 Winter Olympics, Kenworthy competed for the last time.
 He qualified for the final in 12th and finished 8th in the final.

+Media appearances

+In 2019, Kenworthy guest starred on RuPaul's Drag Race, All Stars 4, Episode 3, "Snatch Game of Love", as one of the available bachelors.
+Kenworthy joined the main cast in the ninth season of FX's anthology series American Horror Story as Chet Clancy.

+In 2017, Kenworthy was a cast member on the MTV series The Challenge: Champs vs. Pros, which featured former competitors as well as professional athletes.